March 19 to April 7, 2023

 - Gratuities – tipping is always discretionary.
-However, we suggest budgeting about $22 to $25 per participant per day for March 14 to March 29 with our four resident guides (about $352 to $400 total per participant).
+However, we suggest budgeting about $15 to $20 per participant per day for 16 days with our resident guides (about $240 to $320 total per participant).

 - Emergency medical and evacuation insurance and trip cancellation insurance.
 For more information see travel insurance.